calebmotende-lgtm/course-3-module-4-external-apis-and-fetching-lab/README.md

 # Lab: External APIs and Fetching

+# ASSIGNMENT SUBMISSION

+# Weather Alerts App - Lab Submission

+I have completed the External APIs and Fetching lab.
+The application successfully fetches active weather alerts from the National Weather Service API and displays them to the user.

+## Completed Tasks
+* **Task 1:** Defined project needs and UI structure.
+* **Task 2:** Implemented the `fetch()` API to retrieve data from `api.weather.gov`.
+* **Task 3:** Implemented dynamic DOM updates to display alert headlines.
+* **Task 4:** Added error handling for invalid state codes and network issues.

+## Testing Status
+All automated tests passed successfully (5/5).

 ## Introduction

 You’ve just joined the front-end development team of a national safety awareness